duxcore/duxcore/core/README.md

 ### Installing and settting up dependencies

-> If you are not alredy in the core directory, start by running this command
+> If you are not already in the core directory, start by running this command
 >
 > ```bash
 > cd core